Living with ADHD

 This part of the website will feature treatments, coping strategies, and tips for managing ADHD.
 A lot of this information has been gleaned and gathered by our volunteers from the real-world experience of our generous group members during Peer Support Group Drop-In sessions.
 In this way, we have gained a valuable resource of information by taking notes during each Peer Support session.
 This part of the website is always expanding as we gather new information and some of the information on this page will develop into dedicated pages in future, so please check back for more updates.

 In moderation, exercise can be effective in managing the symptoms of ADHD.
-However, those with ADHD have to be aware of the addictive nature of exercising to excess.
-Exercise naturally releases endorphins and many people we have met from peer support groups finds regular exercise can really help with their ADHD symptoms.
+It can be particularly effective at helping reduce anxiety and nervous energy, as well as to give adults with ADHD time to "process" experiences from their day and to "sort out" their thoughts.
+Exercising naturally releases endorphins and many people we have met from peer support groups finds regular exercise can really help with their ADHD symptoms.

 Diet and ADHD

-Tai Chi and Yoga.
+Tai Chi and Yoga

 Counselling and Cognitive Behavioural Treatment

 For information about treatments, see our page that covers ADHD CBT.